 Monday, December 8, 1941

-Luzon: The first word of the Japanese attack on Pearl Harbor is received on Luzon by commercial radio between 0300-0330 hours local.
-Within thirty minutes radar at Iba Field plots a formation of airplanes 75 miles offshore, heading for Corregidor.
+Luzon: The first word of the Japanese attack on Pearl Harbor is received on Luzon by commercial radio between 3:00am to 3:30am local time.
+Within thirty minutes, the radar station at Iba Field plots a formation of airplanes 75 miles offshore bound for Corregidor.
 P-40's are sent out to intercept but make no contact.
 Shortly before 0930 hours, after Japanese land based aircraft from Formosa are detected over Lingayen Gulf heading toward Manila, B-17's at Clark Field are ordered airborne to prevent being caught on the ground.

 Fighters from Clark Field and Nichols Field are sent to intercept the enemy but do not make contact.
 The Japanese aircraft swing east and bomb military installations at Baguio, Tarlac, Tuguegarao, and Cabantuan Airfield (Maniquis) are also attacked.